werf/werf/docs/pages_en/usage/cleanup/cr_cleanup.md

 werf uses the _GitLab container registry API_ or _Docker Registry API_ (depending on the GitLab version) to delete tags.

-> Privileges of the temporary CI job token (`$CI_JOB_TOKEN`) are not enough to delete tags.
-That is why the user have to create a dedicated token in the Access Token section (select the `api` in the Scope section) and perform authorization using it
+> The privileges of the temporary CI job token ($CI_JOB_TOKEN) are not sufficient to delete tags.
+Therefore, the user must create a dedicated token in the Access Token section, select api in the Scope section, and ensure the role of Maintainer or Owner is assigned before using it for authorization

 ## Container registry’s garbage collector